 Thank you to my friends, family, and complete strangers who have reached out to me.
 People from states far away.
 I am beyond thankful for each of you and to be lying next to the man I love writing this.
 With a house of 16 adults, 4 kids, 8 animals and our family from Paradise who likely lost their homes, and the opportunity to be even more than I was before.”

-This story was submitted to Love What Matters by Tamara Ferguson, 42, and is a Labor and Delivery Nurse employed at Feather River Hospital in California.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+This story was submitted to Love What Matters by Tamara Ferguson and is a Labor and Delivery Nurse employed at Feather River Hospital in California.
+Be sure to subscribe to our free email newsletter for our best stories.

 Do you know someone who could benefit from this story?
 Please SHARE on Facebook or Twitter.